History of ESPN in Timeline

 2001: ESPN Original Entertainment Formed

-In 2001, ESPN Original Entertainment, a programming division, was originally formed.
+In 2001, ESPN Original Entertainment was formed as a programming division.

-On March 30, 2003, ESPN launched its high-definition simulcast feed, originally branded as ESPNHD, with a broadcast of the Texas Rangers and Anaheim Angels Opening Day game.
+On March 30, 2003, ESPN launched its high-definition simulcast feed, originally branded as ESPNHD, with a broadcast of the Texas Rangers and Anaheim Angels game.

 In January 2004, ESPN Deportes became a 24-hour sports channel.

-Since September 2006, ESPN has been integrated with the sports division of sister broadcast network ABC, with sports events televised on that network airing under the banner ESPN on ABC.
+Since September 2006, ESPN has been integrated with the sports division of sister broadcast network ABC, with sports events televised on ABC airing under the banner ESPN on ABC.

-In 2006, ESPN lost the rights to Sunday Night Football to NBC after holding the highest-rated NFL telecasts for 17 years.
+In 2006, ESPN lost the rights to Sunday Night Football to NBC after being the highest-rated NFL telecasts for 17 years.

 March 2008: ESPN Films Created